AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in December 2025

++++**Workfront Planning Maintenance Updates week of December 21-27, 2025**

+### Workfront Planning Maintenance Updates week of December 21-27, 2025

+#### Error when removing connected field

+When a user attempts to remove a connected field in Workfront Planning, they cannot remove the field, and they see the message "Unable to delete the field.
+Try again."

++++

++++**Maintenance Updates week of December 21-27, 2025**

+### Maintenance Updates week of December 21-27, 2025

+#### Custom forms

+**Cannot edit rich text fields**

+When a user attempts to edit a rich text field on a custom form, the changes do not save, and the field does not update to reflect the changes.

+#### Tasks

+**Cannot select user role when creating a task**

+When a user is creating a task and attempts to assign a user role, the option to assign the role is not present, and the user cannot assign a user role.

++++

++++**Workfront Planning Maintenance Updates week of December 14-20, 2025**

+### Workfront Planning Maintenance Updates week of December 14-20, 2025

+#### Cannot add a field to a view

+>[!NOTE]
+>
+>* This issue has been reported in the Custom Refresh Sandbox.

+When a user attempts to add a field to a view in Workfront Planning, the field is not added, and the user sees the following message:

+"Unable to create the field column.
+Try again."

++++

 +++**Maintenance Updates week of December 14-20, 2025**

 ### Maintenance Updates week of December 14-20, 2025